Get MTD for Income Tax ready

 • Track six key metrics regularly to monitor progress: sales reports, profit and costs, revenue earners, customer satisfaction levels, marketing effectiveness, and competitor activities.

-• Prepare contingency plans for common challenges like economic downturns, supply issues, cash flow gaps, and key staff departures to respond quickly without derailing your progress.
+• Prepare contingency plans for common challenges like economic downturns, supply issues, cash flow gaps, and key staff departures.
+Using sensitivity parameters helps you prepare in advance for adjusting capital requirements if revenue drops unexpectedly.

 Ask yourself what success means to you